 It is a safe bet for parents to expect the unexpected at birth.
 It’s impossible to know how or what won’t go according to plan, but for things to not follow our plans to a T – that we can bet on.

 This is quite challenging!
-Our whole lives we may have created goals, mapped out milestones to achieve said goals, of more often than not, achieved what we wanted!
+Our whole lives we may have created goals, mapped out milestones to achieve said goals, and more often than not, achieved what we wanted!

 Birth, on the other hand, refuses to be so linear.
 Sure, the lessons we learn through birth are about hard work and determination, but they’re also about surrender, how to know what to do when you don’t know what to do, and moving beyond our perceived limits.
 (Which are perfect lessons for new parents.)